platformsh/platformsh-docs/docs/src/_index.md

 ## Git Driven Infrastructure

 As a Platform as a Service, or PaaS, Platform.sh automatically manages everything your application needs to run.
-That means you can, and should, view your infrastructure needs as part of your application, and version-control it as part of your application files.
+That means you can, and should, view your infrastructure needs as part of your application and address them under version control.

 ### Infrastructure as code